jam-madrigal/portfolio/README.md

 - Added current contact information
 - Updated the aboutme section with a photo and brief paragraph
 - Validated the html with a validator service from w3.org
+- Updated the portfolio to include pictures of the projects and links to their repositories